Ongoing 10/12

 Intelligent, a dreamer, with strength and confidence in achieving what he believes in, Moo is different from anyone Kang could meet.
 Moo will try to make him fall in love with her and get him to see beauty through his eyes.
 Time will make them both discover and accept each other, allowing them to live a key moment in their adolescence when the bond of friendship leads to a deep story of intense, respectful love full of tenderness.

-Kang, the boy who likes art and painting in his spare time, and Moo, the sincere and innocent young man, with an expressive face and open personality, are an ideal and perfect couple.
+Kang, the boy who likes art and painting in his spare time, and Moo, the sincere and innocent young man, with an expressive face and open personality, are a perfect couple.
 How so, when one hides his feelings while the other is honest and direct about his love and affection?
 There is a reason for the magic of television.
 No?

 Hopelessly in love, Moo tries to get Kang to notice him and flirt with him.
 So he tries hundreds of ways to win him over.
 She writes songs for him, she comes up with phrases to make him fall in love with him, she dances for him.
 At first, Kang appears to be angry at Moo for bothering him.
 There comes a point where he is confused about his feelings for Moo.
 He tries to tell himself that he doesn't like him, but deep down he is attracted to the boy.